ThePipingMart Blog Grades AISI 4028 Alloy Steel (UNS G40280) – Composition, Properties and Uses

 AISI 4028 has good corrosion resistance when compared with other steels in the same class.
 It resists oxidation at temperatures up to 815°F (435°C).
 The alloy also exhibits excellent uniformity of structure when exposed to corrosive environments over time.
 This makes it ideal for applications operating in harsh conditions or exposed to salt water or other corrosive agents.

 AISI 4028 has good heat resistance in comparison with other grades of steel in the same class.
-Its high carbon content helps protect against oxidation at elevated temperatures up to 815°F (435°C).
+The elevated carbon content of this alloy serves as a shield, safeguarding against oxidation at high temperatures, reaching up to 815°F (435°C).
 The alloy also maintains good hardness levels when heated above 600°F (316°C), which makes it suitable for use in hot forging operations or high-temperature service applications such as furnace parts or turbine blades.

 To achieve maximum mechanical properties from AISI 4028 steel, it needs to be heat treated before being put into service.
 The alloy should be heated slowly until it reaches 1550–1600°F (843–871°C), then held at that temperature before being cooled at a rate no faster than 50°F (10°C) per hour until the desired hardness level is achieved.
 After cooling, the part should immediately be tempered or quenched depending on the desired mechanical properties needed from the final product.